 Hosted by Amanda Kemble, the Thoughtful Travel Podcast is a great travel podcast to cure wanderlust.
 The main part of why I love this podcast is that it focuses on travelers’ experiences with local people.
 In my opinion, the local people are the best ones to show you around, tell you where the good food is and make you feel welcome.

 When we were in Aruba, our Airbnb host went out of her way to make us feel welcome!
 She brought us empanadas for breakfast and helped us map out our entire day taking an ATV around the tiny island.
 We couldn’t have asked for a better host.
 For this reason alone – this podcast is an awesome addition because it makes you understand and respect local cultures more when you travel.
 Listen to a few episodes here!

 The top podcast in the UK, The Travel Diaries interviews a lot of random famous guests and gets their take on how travel has affected their lives.
-Hosted by Holly Rubenstein, the podcast has even hosted Poppy Delevingne, British model, and the older sister of Cara Delevingne.
+Hosted by Holly Rubenstein, the podcast has even hosted Poppy Delevingne, a British model, and the older sister of Cara Delevingne.